Flawless Physio Logo

 Tarsal Tunnel Syndrome Diagram

-The onset of symptoms can be gradual or sudden depending on the cause; if left untreated, symptoms often continue to deteriorate.
+The onset of symptoms can be gradual or sudden, depending on the cause; if left untreated, symptoms often deteriorate.

 Causes of Tarsal Tunnel Syndrome